 Disorderly conduct is a very common offense that most frequently occurs as a result of arrests and charges in “party towns” that include “Jersey Shore” towns and/or a vibrant nightlife scene.
 In other parts of New Jersey, cities such as Hoboken and New Brunswick, which is home to Rutgers University, are rife with Disorderly Conduct charges.
 In Ocean County, the vibrant boardwalk and night life in Seaside Park, Seaside Heights, Point Pleasant Boro, Lavallette, Long Beach Island, and Point Pleasant Beach are lively towns in which these charges occur most often.
 A great deal of disorderly conduct charges are also written in Toms River, Mantaloking, Lakewood, Lavallette, Jackson, Beach Haven, Ship Bottom, and Brick.
 As you might imagine, these offenses are usually alcohol-related and can be charged as a result of public intoxication, bar fights, and yelling or causing a scene on the street.
 Disorderly conduct charges are often magnified by the fact that minors are involved, increasing the risk of “companion charges” such as supplying alcohol to minors, public intoxication, possession of a fake ID, and other “Jersey Shore Crimes”.

 If convicted of disorderly conduct, it will likely remain on your permanent record.
 This can negatively impact employment and educational opportunities.
 Short term consequences are severe and include mandatory probation, community service, and even incarceration in the county jail.
 At Proetta & Oliver, our Ocean County criminal defense attorneys represent clients who have been charged with disorderly conduct throughout Ocean County, including in Beachwood, Waretown, Manahawkin, Forked River, Ocean Gate, Little Egg Harbor, and Tuckerton.
 Our lawyers have comprehensive experience involving thousands of criminal and municipal court charges including a wide assortment of disorderly conduct cases.
 If you or your loved one has been arrested and subsequently charged with disorderly conduct at the Jersey Shore, then it is in your best interest to hire an experienced disorderly conduct lawyer to defend your interests and protect your rights.
-To discuss your case in greater detail, contact our Toms River office at (848) 238-2100 for a free initial consultation.
+To discuss your case in greater detail, contact our Point Pleasant office at (848) 238-2100 for a free initial consultation.

-Disorderly Conduct at the Jersey Shore
+Facing a Disorderly Conduct Charge at the Jersey Shore?

 The Disorderly Conduct law is a statute that is intentionally designed to be broad sweeping.
 It includes a wide array of prohibited acts.
 Please see the New Jersey statute N.J.S.A.
 2C:33-2 below in pertinent part for your reading convenience: